Sunday, November 14, 2021

 Insomnia: A character with insomnia cannot sleep very well.
 Any time the character attempts to fall asleep, and every hour that they remain sleeping, they must succeed a fortitude save (DC 15) or wake up, not being able to fall asleep again for 6d4 minutes.
 If a character of a race that does not sleep (such as elves) has insomnia, treat his form of sleep (such as meditation) as sleep for the purposes of this symptom.

 Sore Throat: Any time the character attempts to speak, he must succeed a fortitude save (DC 15) or take 1 Voice damage.
 This damage is permanent, unless treated specifically with a healing spell (the voice has its own HP, so a healing spell must target the voice specifically, rather than the body).
 If the character's voice HP is reduced to 0, the damage cannot be healed.
-Voice damage is shown below.

-• Pneumonia
+Pneumonia

 Type disease, infection; Save Fortitude DC 24 (after long illness only, see description)

-Onset: 1-4 weeks; Frequency 1/day
+Onset 1–4 weeks; Frequency 1/day

-Effect: Sick or nauseated, exhausted or fatigued, possibly confused or prone, possibly staggered or unconscious; Cure 2 consecutive saves
+Effect Sick or nauseated, exhausted or fatigued, possibly confused or prone, possibly staggered or unconscious; Cure 2 consecutive saves

 Pneumonia is no laughing matter.
 It is most definitely fatal in long-term illnesses.
 Pneumonia is generally a complication of other diseases (though it can be caught by it's lonesome) and causes coughing (with or without blood), chest pain, fever, shaking, chills, headaches, sweaty skin, fatigue, blueish skin, nausea, joint pains and muscle aches.

+If the PC fails their check by more than 5 points, s/he becomes nauseated instead of sick, and fatigued instead of exhausted.
+If the PC fails by more than 10 points, s/he becomes confused and staggered in addition to nauseated and fatigued.
 If the PC rolls a natural 1 or fails by more than 15 points, s/he becomes prone and unconscious (effectively helpless) until some Good Samaritan drags him or her off to be healed.

-• Rabies
+Rabies

 Type disease, injury; Save Fortitude DC 14